leweex95/jarokelo_tracker/README.md

 - **Vector store**: Embeds and indexes the corpus using either FAISS or Chroma for fast semantic search.
 - **RAG pipeline**: The core of the system, responsible for answering user queries by retrieving relevant issues and generating responses via LLM (currently OpenAI's ChatGPT).
 - **Streamlit app**: User-friendly interface for interacting with the RAG pipeline.
+- **Embeddings visualization**: Interactive 2D visualizations of text embeddings using UMAP/t-SNE to explore patterns and clusters in civic issues.
 - **Experiments**: More applied research focused section for comparing embedding models, vector stores, using state-of-the-art RAG evaluation techniques.
 - **PowerBI dashboard**: A comprehensive interactive dashboard to understand the state of civic issues in a visual manner.